 • Final Degree Award

-After completing all courses and the real world project, students receive the MBA in Islamic Banking and Finance.
-The qualification can also support progression toward higher research study in Islamic finance and banking.
+After completing all courses and the real world project, students receive the MBA Masters in Islamic Banking and Finance.
+The qualification can also support progression toward PhD research study in Islamic finance and banking.

 Masters in Islamic Finance Curriculum Overview